What is romance if not repeat flowering?

 Embarking on a scholarly exploration of Geraniums and Pelargoniums in artistic representations presents an unpredictable trajectory, often fraught with challenges that may impede rather than facilitate one's research efforts.
 Engaging with these subjects is akin to navigating a complex rollercoaster rather than enjoying a leisurely promenade through a park.
 And it is all unpaid!

-Art History and Art is for everyone, and if it never sees the light of day, what is the point of the artist making the works?
+Art History and Art are for everyone, and if it never sees the light of day, what is the point of the artist making the works?

 Édouard Manet(1832–1883) 'Flower Piece with Iris, Laburnum, and Geranium',(1880).